Tingweiftw/documentation/docs/ci-cd/32-CICD-Enhancements.md

 ## Introduction

 > This exercise is an **optional** stretch goal.
 If you are short on time, you may wish to work on this exercise after the workshop.
-Please proceed to the [next exercise](./CleanUp) to clean up your environment.

 In this exercise, we will be extending the CI/CD pipeline you created in the [previous exercise](./Docker-Images) to add several automated tools.